95ep/AutoDrone/Examples/README.md

 - c - save RGB image from UAV's camera
 - f - save depth image from UAV's camera

+## sift_demo
+SIFT demo is a slightly modified version of the code in the object detection module.
+This demo does not calculate 3D position but instead draws a bounding box of the object based on one or multiple reference images.
+This demo can be useful when evaluating if the SIFT algorithm is able to recognize some object.
+In this work we used the computer monitors from the Viktoria office.

+Training and reference images can be obtained using the human_airsim_control script also include in the examples.
+To run the SIFT demo script simply insert the proper paths to the reference and training images in the main section of the file.

 ## Examples to include
 - Verify object and obstacle detection
 - Visualization of object search